 Medications that may be used early in mild RA include:

-- nonsteroidal anti-inflammatory drugs (NSAIDs)
+- Nonsteroidal anti-inflammatory drugs

-- disease-modifying antirheumatic drugs (DMARDs)
+- Disease-modifying antirheumatic drugs

-Sleep Apnea and Fatigue
+Sleep Disorders and Fatigue

 Symptoms: Chronic fatigue, feeling exhausted upon awakening, snoring

 Your doctor may prescribe a medical device called CPAP that helps keep your airways open while you sleep.
 In severe cases of sleep apnea, surgery may help.
 The surgeon will remove tissues that are blocking the airways.
-If left untreated, sleep apnea can increase your risk of stroke or heart attack.
+If left untreated, sleep apnea can raise your risk of a stroke or heart attack.

-Type 2 Diabetes and Fatigue
+Diabetes and Fatigue

-The incidence of type 2 diabetes is escalating in children and adults in the U.S. If you have symptoms of type 2 diabetes, call your doctor and ask to be tested.
+The incidence of type 2 diabetes is rising in children and adults in the U.S. If you have symptoms of type 2 diabetes, call your doctor and ask to be tested.
 While finding out you have diabetes may be frightening, type 2 diabetes can be self-managed with guidance from your doctor.

 Treatment for type 2 diabetes may include:

-- losing excess weight
+- Losing excess weight

-- increasing physical activity
+- Increasing physical activity

-- maintaining strict blood glucose control
+- Maintaining strict blood glucose control

-- taking diabetes medications (insulin or other drugs)
+- Taking diabetes medications (insulin or other drugs)

-- eating a low glycemic index carbohydrate diet, or, though controversial, a low-carbohydrate diet
+- Eating a low-glycemic index carbohydrate diet or, though controversial, a low-carbohydrate diet

 Underactive Thyroid (Hypothyroidism) and Fatigue

-Symptoms: Extreme fatigue, sluggishness, feeling run down, depression, cold intolerance, weight gain
+Symptoms: Extreme fatigue, sluggishness, feeling run-down, depression, cold intolerance, weight gain

 The problem may be a slow or underactive thyroid.
 This is known as hypothyroidism.
 The thyroid is a small, butterfly-shaped gland that sits at the base of your neck.
 It helps set the rate of metabolism, which is the rate at which the body uses energy.